This article will help you:

 - You can narrow your focus even further by telling Amplitude you only want to include users who have already performed certain actions.
 To do so, click + perform, then choose the event you’re interested in.

 - Finally, choose the time zone, frequency (weekly or monthly), and the time frame your analysis will cover.
-The date picker can be found in the top-right corner of the Metrics Module.
+The date picker can be found in the top-right corner of the chart area.

 NOTE: You can break out your starting event by user properties by clicking … grouped by in the Segmentation Module, if desired.
 For example, if you wanted to group users by the cities they were in when they fired the starting event, you would select City from the property list.
 Amplitude will then break out the segmentation analysis on a city-by-city basis.
 However, you will only be able to include one user segment in your analysis.

-In the Metrics Module, you should now see your Stickiness chart, along with a tabular view of your results.
+In the chart area, you should now see your Stickiness chart, along with a tabular view of your results.
 To learn how to interpret your stickiness analysis, check out this Help Center article.